slegs/docker-build-tools/README.md

 What it does
 * Up versions your version number (x.x.x) in VERSION file by major, minor or patch.
 Uses docker image treeder/bump
 * Pulls, commits and pushes latest git changes and versions
 * Builds Docker image and tags with versions for stable and dev versions.
-Depends on dbuild (needs symbolic link to dbuild.sh) for buidling Docker image.
+Depends on dbuild for buidling Docker image.
 * Pushes Docker image to linked Docker repository mapping latest tag to latest stable or test tag to latest dev

 ```